 Trending Wedding Hashtags To Get Your Posts Noticed

 Google's Takes Aim At Reddit AMA With New Cameo App

 Google is the gateway to the internet for most of us, and they're not planning on letting their supremacy stop any time soon.
 Each time a new trend emerges, they'll jump on it and while they didn't have much success in the social media space, with um sorry Google+ it doesn't mean they've given up on social entirely.

-Google rather is looking at finding innovative ways to integrate social media behaviour with search and this has lead to the development of Cameo.
+Google instead is looking at finding innovative ways to integrate social media behaviour with search, and this has lead to the development of Cameo.

 Cameo is the latest app from the big G and for now, its exclusive use is for celebrities and public figures.
 The app allows them to record video responses to questions that are frequently asked in Google’s search results.

 The new app is designed to help celebs and public figures ensure people are getting accurate information about them from Google search, similar to what Amazon is doing with flash briefings.